SciML/ReservoirComputing.jl/docs/src/index.md

     * Lukoševičius, Mantas, and Herbert Jaeger: Reservoir computing approaches to recurrent neural network training.

 ## Installation
-The installation of the package is done following the usual Julia procedure:
+ReservoirComputing.jl is registered in the General Julia Registry, so the installation of the package follows the usual procedure:
 ```julia
 import Pkg; Pkg.add("ReservoirComputing")
 ```